-Although the musings of deceased writers on their chosen vocation were often eloquently expressed, even profound, I selected the following for its simple statement of fact.
-In 1775 Boswell noted that “The greatest part of a writer’s time is spent in reading…” Had he been alive today, he might have added, “and browsing the Internet”.
-I hope you will take the time to check out my other page tabs in the Menu above.
+Although authors–both past and present–are quoted frequently for the insights they’ve provided on the craft of writing, I selected the following advice for its simple statement of fact.
+In 1775 Boswell noted that “The greatest part of a writer’s time is spent in reading…” Had he been alive today, he might have added, “and performing research on the Internet”.
+I hope you’ll take the time to check out my other page tabs in the Menu above.
 Thanks for visiting!